Teaching and Learning Enhancement Projects (TLEP) scheme

 If you would like to discuss further opportunities for dissemination, such as a T&L event or an external conference, please contact CQSD.

-Staff are invited to submit an application of funding to the TLEP Selection Panel using the application form (see below).
+Staff are invited to submit an application to the TLEP Selection Panel using the application form (see below).

 Applicants are asked to provide details of: